Green IS Group manages and maintains teak plantations within the State of Rondonia, in the north of Brazil.

 The seedlings need to be planted in a prepared area where the weeds have been cleared and the soil has been treated to correct its PH balance.
 This site preparation usually starts one year before planting in the area to ensure that the soil has settled and reached the right balance.
 The aim is to provide optimum conditions to support growth for the seedlings to flourish.

 The best time of year to plant the seedlings is during the rainy period from November through December.
-Care must also be taken to ensure that the seeds are correctly aligned to maximise the amount of sunlight that they receive.
+Care must also be taken to ensure that the seeds are correctly aligned to maximize the amount of sunlight that they receive.

 During the first three years of growth it is important to keep the area clear of weeds and grass.
 This ensures that the seedlings are not competing for light or nutrients in the ground.